-The low activity on the full-length segment 6 vRNA and higher mvRNA level produced on this template suggest that the D27N mutation in PB1 impaired polymerase processivity on full-length vRNAs.
-To confirm this, we replaced the segment 6 template with a segment 5-derived 246-nt long template (Fig. 7D).
-Under these conditions, the activity of the D27N mutant was similar to wildtype, while the activity of the T677A mutant proved again higher than wildtype, although not significantly higher in three biological repeats.
-Analysis of the IFN expression level in response to viral replication on the short template showed higher IFN induction by both PB1 mutants.
+The D27N mutant produce low viral RNA levels , but higher mvRNA and IFN levels compared to wildtype, on the full-length segment 6 template.
+This suggests that the processivity of this mutant was impaired.
+To investigate this hypothesis, we replaced the segment 6 template with a short segment 5-derived 246-nt long template (Fig. 7D).
+Under these conditions, the activity of the D27N mutant was similar to wildtype, while mvRNA and IFN levels remained higher.
+In the same assays, the activity, mvRNA level and IFN induction of the T677A mutant was higher than wildtype.
+Overall, these results suggest that the D27N mutation reduces polymerase processivity and increases the likelihood for mvRNA formation, while the T677A mutation increases polymerase activity and the likelihood for mvRNA formation.

 Additional Discussion

 The D27N mutation in PB1 impairs polymerase activity on a full-length segment 6 template and results in mvRNA production on this template.
 However, on a shorter template, the mutation has little effect on polymerase activity.
-This suggests that D27N has a negative effect on polymerase processivity, but that any mvRNAs or DIs produced as a result can be efficiently amplified and induce IFN signalling during viral infections.
-By contrast, T667A shows higher polymerase activity compared to wildtype and no differences in mvRNA production after normalisation of RNA levels.
-This suggests that the likelihood of mvRNA synthesis by T667A is similar to wildtype, but combined with its overall higher activity this means that once mvRNAs and/or DIs have been formed they can be amplified more quickly and induced IFN| signalling in an infected cell.
+This suggests that D27N has a negative effect on polymerase processivity.
+Any mvRNAs or DIs that are produced as a result can be efficiently amplified and induce IFN signalling during viral infections.
+By contrast, T667A shows higher polymerase activity compared to wildtype and higher levels of mvRNA production and IFN induction.
+This suggests that the likelihood of mvRNA synthesis by T667A is higher than wildtype, which will lead to faster mvRNAs and/or DIs production and amplification and thus IFN signalling in an infected cell.

 Additional Methods